Detrimental role of fluctuations in the resource dependency networks: Conclusion

 \section{Conclusion}

-In this work we studied how fluctuations in the generation of a resource on vertices of the network affects its fitness.
-Generation of resource in our work is modelled by truncated Gaussian and Pareto distributions.
+In this work we studied how fluctuations in the production of a resource on vertices of a network affects its fitness.
+Production of resource in our work is modelled by truncated Gaussian and Pareto distributions.
 We chose these particular distributions because they are prototypes of peaked and heavy-tailed distributions respectively.
 While changing the fluctuation size in both these cases we made sure that the average production on a vertex remains fixed, and hence our results are solely driven by fluctuations alone.

 We simulated our \emph{surplus distribution model} on ER and SF networks with the same average degree.
-We found that, depending upon the average production, fluctuations can either improve the network fitness or deteriorate it.
+We found that, independent of the average production, fluctuations in the resource production deteriorate the network fitness even when the average resource production does not change.
+However, we find that this worsening is limited and in the limit of infinite sized fluctuations, fitness does not go to zero but saturates to a nonzero value.
 We also verified a similar result of earlier works that resource dependency networks with the ER topology perform better than those with the SF topology.
 We have analytically obtained the lower bound on the network fitness in all the cases, and explained the sharp transitions observed for Pareto generator.
 Using this, we also showed how the network topology only scales up the fitness curves.
 We also showed how the network fitness is linked with the amount of resource wasted in the network.
 Furthermore we analytically computed the upper bound for the wastage in these cases.